+Exceptions.
 Qualified property does not include:

-- Listed property used 50% or less in a qualified business use (as defined in the instructions for lines 26 and 27), - Any property required to be depreciated under the alternative depreciation system (ADS) (that is, not property for which you elected to use ADS). - Qualified NYL Zone leasehold improvement property, - Property placed in service and disposed of in the same tax year, - Property converted from business or income-producing use to personal use in the same tax year it is acquired, or - Property for which you elected not to claim any special allowance.
+- Listed property used 50% or less in a qualified business use (as defined in the instructions for lines 26 and 27), - Any property required to be depreciated under the alternative depreciation system (ADS) (that is, not property for which you elected to use ADS), - Qualified Liberty Zone leasehold improvement property, - Property placed in service and disposed of in the same tax year, - Property converted from business or income-producing use to personal use in the same tax year it is acquired, or - Property for which you elected not to claim any special depreciation allowance. - Any qualified restaurant property (as defined in section 168(e)(7)) placed in service after December 31, 2008. - Any qualified retail improvement property (as defined in section 168(e)(8)) placed in service after December 31, 2008.

-In addition, qualified GO Zone property does not include:
+Qualified GO Zone property, including specified GO Zone extension property, also does not include:

-- Any tax-exempt bond financed property under section 103, - Any qualified revitalization building for which you have elected to deduct expenditures under section 1400I, or - Any property described in section 1400N(p)(3).
+- Any tax-exempt bond financed property under section 103, - Any qualified revitalization building for which you have elected to deduct expenditures under section 1400l, or - Any property described in section 1400N(p)(3).